The best of refillable beauty design, edited by Wallpaper*

 Solid perfume is, perhaps, an underestimated way to wear fragrance; its waxy base makes for a longer-lasting aroma on the skin.
 Diptyque's solid perfumes – such as 34B, inspired by the Diptyque boutique at 34 Boulevard Saint Germain – are contained in glossy sculptural cases.
 And, needless to say, each one is refillable.

 Perfumer H’s unconventional and distinctly artisanal approach to scent-making encompasses its bottle designs, too.
-Each of Lyn Harris’ fragrance compositions, like the leather and animalic Saddle, is available in different measures, including 100ml handblown glass bottles in colours evoking the notes of perfume inside.
+Each of Lyn Harris’ fragrance compositions, like the leather and animalic Saddle, is available in different measures, including 100ml handblown glass bottles in colours evoking the notes of the perfume inside.
 Each is accompanied by a corresponding glass stopper and funnel, making for a particularly tactile experience when it comes to refiling.

 Refillable haircare

 Italian brand Davines has been pioneering the 'green' haircare space for over 40 years.
-Its 'village', located just outside of Parma, is dedicated to advancements in green production methods.
+Its 'village', located just outside Parma, is dedicated to advancements in green production methods.
 Davines' packaging is designed with the ultimate goal of abandoning materials derived from fossil fuel, without compromising on the efficacy of the product inside.
-And, once you’ve finished the contents of one of its beloved shampoos or conditioners, simply top the bottle up with a 500ml ‘eco-refill’.
+And, once you’ve finished the contents of one of its shampoos or conditioners, simply top the bottle up with a 500ml ‘eco-refill’.
 (The brand says this reduces plastic consumption by 74 per cent, compared to the purchase of two 250ml bottles).

 The Dyson Chitosan range launched last year (2024); the tech appliance company's debut edit of haircare products.
 Each is formulated with different hair types in mind, including a macromolecule derived from oyster mushrooms.
 The bases of Chitosan's refillable bottles are designed with an ingenious mechanism, which dispenses just the right amount of product required each time its used.